jaedb/Iris/README.md

 <img src="https://raw.githubusercontent.com/jaedb/Iris/master/src/assets/logo.png" width="128" />

 Iris is an extension for the Mopidy music server.
-With support for Spotify, LastFM, Snapcast, Icecast and many other extensions, Iris brings all your music into one user-friendly and unified web-based interface that works beautifully, no matter your device.
+With support for Spotify, LastFM, Genius, Snapcast and many other extensions, Iris brings all your music into one user-friendly and unified web-based interface that works beautifully, no matter your device.

 Built and maintained by James Barnsley.